Increasing Your Odds: How To Increase Online Gaming Site Performance

 When it comes to marketing online games, this is crucial.

-You should invest time in mapping your customer journey – in other words, creating data-driven visual representations of how a user will find your site and the multiple touchpoints they’ll go through before and after they land on your page (get the full guide here).
+You should invest time in mapping your customer journey – in other words, creating data-driven visual representations of how a user will find your site and the multiple touchpoints they’ll go through before and after they land on your page (get the full customer journey optimization guide here).

 A clear idea of your customer journey helps you better understand where you have opportunities to optimise the experience for increased performance.